stevepurdie/saap-docs/content/for-developers/access-your-cluster.md

 # Access Your Cluster

+Lets see how will you access your cluster.

 1. Access your cluster by going to [Stakater App Agility Platform](`https://cloud.stakater.com/`).
 Enter your enterprise domain provide by Stakater Cloud administrator.

     ![Stakater App Agility Platform Home](images/cloud-stakater-com.png)